top of page

 If you grow up in an environment that doesn’t feel safe, it’s only natural to withdraw, to isolate, to build walls.
 It’s a heartbreaking way to live, and yet many of us still fall into the illusion that all our problems come from the outside world.
 So we hide our intentions, our feelings, our needs, out of fear that they won’t be met or understood.

-I am—or at least, I was—one of those people.
+I am, or at least I was, one of those people.

 Eight years ago, at my lowest point, I discovered meditation.
 My relationship wasn’t working, I had three small children, and I was drowning in work just to escape my reality.